What is Zinc Carnosine?

 5. Zinc carnosine can help protect the GI system from damage caused by medications like NSAIDs and PPIs

-Proton pump inhibitors stop acid production in the stomach, thus altering the gut environment and making us more vulnerable to a number of pathogens.PPIs also impair nutrient absorption and kidney function, setting us up for nutrient deficiency or other related conditions.
+Proton pump inhibitors stop acid production in the stomach, thus altering the gut environment and making us more vulnerable to a number of pathogens.PPIs also impair nutrient absorption and kidney function, setting us up for a nutrient deficiency or other related conditions.
 And PPIs taken for even just one month have been shown to impair gallbladder function.

 NSAIDs, on the other hand, damage the tight junctions of the intestinal walls, making them more susceptible to bacterial and viral infections.
 This increases the risk of developing ulcers and gastrointestinal bleeding.
 In fact, statistics show that nearly 100% of regular NSAID users have bleeding within the intestinal walls while 50% showed erosions within the intestinal mucosa and as many as 20% have ulcerations.
-Loosening of the tight junctions of the intestinal wall also opens the door to the beginning of (or increase in) food allergiesand autoimmune attacks.
+Loosening of the tight junctions of the intestinal wall also opens the door to the beginning of (or increase in) food allergies and autoimmune attacks.

-Thankfully, zinc carnosine’s protective and restorative properties provide a strong defence and offense against the harmful impact of PPIs and NSAIDs.
+Thankfully, zinc carnosine’s protective and restorative properties provide a strong defense and offense against the harmful impact of PPIs and NSAIDs.
 As proof of zinc carnosine’s effectiveness, one study showed that NSAID-induced damage was prevented and reversed in the test subjects.
 The administration of zinc carnosine also decreased NSAID-induced cell death.
 Zinc carnosine’s antibacterial ability also provides added protection from possible bacterial invaders brought about by gastric and intestinal vulnerability arising from PPIs.

 Zinc Carnosine and GERD

 One condition that often accompanies gallbladder problems is heartburn and acid reflux or gastroesophageal reflux disease.
-My experience with helping people with recurring pain after gallbladder removal is that heartburn or reflux either become new symptoms or they get worse than what they were before surgery.
+My experience with helping people with recurring pain after gallbladder removal is that heartburn or reflux either become new symptoms or get worse than what they were before surgery.
 I have been recommending zinc carnosine to them with good results.

 Which Brand Is Best?

 I suggest at least starting with one that contains pepzin gi, such as Zinc-Carnosine Complex with PepZin GI since most of the research was done with that compound.
-I have tested this one myself and found to be effective, but if you try a different one we’d like to know about it and what your experience is.
+I have tested this one myself and found it to be effective, but if you try a different one we’d like to know about it and what your experience is.
 Please be sure to send us a text or live chat to tell us how and what formulation works for you.
 We need your input.
 It helps us to help others!

 Kashimura, H., Suzuki, K., Hassan, M., Ikezawa, K., Sawahata, T., Watanabe, T., … & Tanaka, N. (1999).
 Polaprezinc, a mucosal protective agent, in combination with lansoprazole, amoxycillin and clarithromycin increases the cure rate of Helicobacter pylori infection.
 Alimentary pharmacology & therapeutics, 13(4), 483-487.